1. What is the purpose of an initial consultation?

 4. Do you offer legal opinions during the initial consultation?

-It may be impossible to fully assess a matter within the time frame allotted for the initial consultation or with the information or documents that you provide at the initial consultation.
+It is impossible to fully assess a matter within the time frame allotted for the initial consultation or with the information or documents that you provide at the initial consultation.
 We may not be able to provide specific answers to your questions without doing further research.
-You should not rely upon any legal opinions provided by us during the initial consultation concerning any legal matter.
+You should not rely upon any opinions provided by us during the initial consultation concerning any legal matter.

 5. Will attorney-client relationship be established as a result of the initial consultation?